openharmony/third_party_gn/docs/reference.md

       "legacy" - Legacy Build system
       "new" - New Build System

+  --xcode-configs=<config_name_list>
+      Configure the list of build configuration supported by the generated project.
+If specified, must be a list of semicolon-separated strings.
+      If omitted, a single configuration will be used in the generated project derived from the build directory.

+  --xcode-config-build-dir=<string>
+      If present, must be a path relative to the source directory.
+It will default to $root_out_dir if omitted.
+The path is assumed to point to the directory where ninja needs to be invoked.
+This variable can be used to build for multiple configuration / platform / environment from the same generated Xcode project (assuming that the user has created a gn build directory with the correct args.gn for each).

+      One useful value is to use Xcode variables such as '${CONFIGURATION}' or '${EFFECTIVE_PLATFORM}'.

+  --xcode-additional-files-patterns=<pattern_list>
+      If present, must be a list of semicolon-separated file patterns.
+It will be used to add all files matching the pattern located in the source tree to the project.
+It can be used to add, e.g. documentation files to the project to allow easily edit them.

+  --xcode-additional-files-roots=<path_list>
+      If present, must be a list of semicolon-separated paths.
+It will be used as roots when looking for additional files to add.
+If omitted, defaults to "//".

   --ninja-executable=<string>
       Can be used to specify the ninja executable to use when building.